Skip to main content

 Using Job Matching: Resume Curation

-NOTE: The ability to have Teal turn on/off content within your Resume Builder according to its relevance to the connected job description is a Teal+ feature.
+NOTE: The ability to have Teal turn on/off content within your Resume Builder according to its relevance to the connected job description is a Teal+ feature and only available after you make 5 or more Resumes.

-Currently, the Auto-Selection tool can be access from our Job Matching tool, the Job Tracker, and the Resume Builder.
+Currently, the Auto-Select tool can be accessed from our Job Matching tool, the Job Tracker, and the Resume Builder.

 Job Matching